Exploration and Incentivizing Participation in Randomized Trials: Introduction

 \section{Introduction}

-Clinical trials is a standard way to evaluate safety and efficiency of medical treatments.
-A paradigmatic design considers $n=2$ alternative treatments, a.k.a. \emph{arms}, \eg a new and an old drug for the same medical condition, or a new drug and a placebo.
-Each patient $t$ is assigned an arm $a_t$ independently and uniformly at random.
+Randomized Controlled Trials (RCTs) are gold-standard ways to evaluate the safety and efficacy of medical treatments.
+A paradigmatic design considers $n=2$ alternatives, a.k.a. \emph{arms}. \footnote{While one arm is typically a ``control group'' (such as an old treatment or a placebo), this distinction is not essential throughout this paper.} Each patient~$t$ is assigned an arm $a_t$ independently and uniformly at random.
 An outcome $\outcome_t$ is observed and evaluated according to some predefined metric $f(\cdot)$.
 The goal is to use the observations to estimate the counterfactual averages $\tfrac{1}{T}\,\sum_{t\in [T]} f(\outcome_{a,t})$, $a\in[n]$, where $T$ is the number of patients.
 Independent per-patient randomization over arms is essential to remove selection bias and ensure statistical validity.
 Uniform randomization is usually preferred, as it minimizes the estimation error.
-In particular, one can obtain strong provable guarantees even if the outcomes are generated by an adversary.
+In particular, one can obtain strong provable guarantees even if each arm's outcomes are generated by an adversary, rather than sampled from some fixed (arm-dependent) distribution. \footnote{In the same sense as ``oblivious adversary" in adversarial bandits \citep{bandits-exp3}.}

-A well-known issue which inhibits clinical trials is the difficulty of recruiting patients.
-This issue may be particularly damaging for large-scale clinical trials for wide-spread medical conditions with relatively inexpensive treatments.
+A well-known issue that inhibits RCTs is the difficulty of recruiting patients \citep[\eg see surveys][]{ross1999barriers,mills2006barriers,rodriguez2021barriers}.
+This issue may be especially damaging for large-scale RCTs for widespread medical conditions with relatively inexpensive treatments.
 Then finding suitable patients and providing them with appropriate treatments would be fairly realistic, but incentivizing patients to participate in sufficient numbers may be challenging.

-In more abstract terms, we have a non-standard variant of \emph{exploration-exploitation tradeoff}: the clinical trial would like to \emph{explore} as uniformly as possible, whereas each patient prefers the trial to \emph{exploit}, and might not participate otherwise. \footnote{The tradeoff between \emph{exploring} the potentially suboptimal actions for the sake of acquiring new information and \emph{exploiting} the available information to make optimal decisions is fundamental in sequential decision-making.
-In the standard variant of this tradeoff, an algorithm optimizes cumulative payoff, and therefore strives to converge on the optimal action rather than randomize uniformly.}
+Similar issues arise in user-facing online platforms, where experimentation is pervasive and RCTs, a.k.a.~A/B testing, are a standard approach. \footnote{For background on A/B testing, see \eg \citet{KohaviLSH09,KohaviAB-2015}.} While platform users are typically not informed of the particular experiments they are assigned to, the loss in performance (whether actual or perceived) may lead to user dissatisfaction.
+Having robust participation incentives would therefore be reassuring to the users, and may allow for more ambitious and risky experiments.

+The standard approach of subsidizing the agents may be too expensive at the scale required.
+Indeed, clinical trials may require large subsidies when health outcomes are at stake, and online platforms may need a very large number of participants.
+The subsidies may also lead to selection bias towards poorer or more adventurous participants.